-She could be more tolerant of overpriced grapes, leaf blowers, people who drive down the highway with parking lights on, and deafening car stereos.
+She could be more tolerant of overpriced grapes, leaf blowers, people who drive down the highway with parking lights on, her limits, and deafening car stereos.

 She likes to laugh but don’t do it as often as she should; intends to run faster than she runs today; and to become one of the most important people of this century.
 Or none of the above.
 We’ll see.

 Thanks for stopping by.
 Rest your wraps, get some tea, spend a little time.